Guest Potters

 Throughout the year we invite or select guest ceramic artists to exhibit their work at our shop for a limited period of 1-2 months.

-If you would like to be considered as a guest artist please contact our Manager at pottersbristol@gmail.com with your artist statement and a selection of images or fill out this online form...
+If you would like to be considered as a guest artist please contact our Manager, Katie, at pottersbristol@gmail.com with your artist statement and a selection of images or fill out this online form...

 MARINA BAUGUIL NOVEMBER 2022